scala-ide/docs/user/features/navigating.rst

 Open declaration
 ----------------

-In a similare way to hyperlinking, ``F3`` can be used to the declaration of the element currently under the carret.
+In a similar way to hyperlinking, ``F3`` can be used to the declaration of the element currently under the caret.